2600hz/kazoo/doc/reference/routing.md

   * Limit the number of simulataneous inbound calls that can be received
 * Outbound
   * Limt the number of simulataneous outbound calls that can be made
+* Two-way
+  * Limt the number of simulataneous calls that can be made
 * Resource consuming
   * Any endpoint the system operators likely pay (upstream carriers generally)
   * Limit the number of calls that can consume resources (internal calls unaffected)
 * Burst
   * Allows account to consume more trunks than the base number allotted, typically for short intervals
   * Good for seasonal, customer support, radio shows, call centers, schools, etc
+* Bundled Trunks
+  * Inbound, Outbound, Twoway as well
+  * Limit determined by the number of users or devices (configurable)
+  * `"twoway_bundled":"user"`, for example
 * Prepay
   * Pay up front, deduct until 0
   * No simulataneous call limit